AKS Lytham

-AKS Lytham (AKS), or ArnoldKEQMS, is an independent, co-educational day school located on the Fylde, Lancashire, England.
-It was formed from the merger of King Edward VII and Queen Mary School (KEQMS) in Lytham St. Annes and Arnold School in Blackpool.
+AKS Lytham (AKS), is a private co-educational day school located on the Fylde, Lancashire, England.
 It is based on a coastal 35-acre site in Lytham St Annes.
 AKS Lytham is a member of HMC and a part of the United Church Schools Trust family of schools.
-AKS is a member of the Round Square group of schools, a network in 50 countries.
-The school also provides a Beach Schools programme which uses the beaches in Lytham.

-AKS Lytham hosts lectures by the Lytham St Annes Classical Association, a branch of the Classical Association.
+AKS is a member of the Round Square group of schools, a network of more than 200 schools in 50 countries.
+The school also provides an on-site Forest Schools programme within the Prep School grounds.
+The school hosts lectures for the Lytham St Annes Classical Association, the largest branch of the Classical Association set up by a former student.

-The school was branded as "ArnoldKEQMS" from 2012 to 2014, and is currently known as "AKS Lytham".